public-awesome/mainnet/stargaze-1/v4_0_0_UPGRADE.md

 # starsd version --long will be commit [pending-commit-id]
 $HOME/go/bin/starsd version

-# make a dir if you've not
+# make a dir if you haven't
 mkdir -p $DAEMON_HOME/cosmovisor/upgrades/v4/bin

 # if you are using cosmovisor you then need to copy this new binary